SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 ```
 Once a package has been installed through the `Pkg.add` command, this command does not have to be repeated in further Julia sessions on the same machine.

 Installing a Julia package is, however, not enough to use it.
-Before a package's features are used in a Julia session, it has to be loaded through the `using desired_package` command (where `desired_package` is the name of the package you wish to activate).
+Before a package's features are used in a Julia session, it has to be loaded through the `using DesiredPackage` command (where `DesiredPackage` is the name of the package you wish to activate).
 This command has to be repeated whenever a Julia session is restarted.

 We thus activate our three desired packages: